OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/README.md

 projects and SDKs.
 Swagger UI is the official documentation for the Safeguard API.

-In this portion of the tutorial, you will learn to use safeguard-ps, which is a PowerShell module that adds cmdlets for connecting to and calling the Safeguard API.
+In this portion of the tutorial you will learn to use safeguard-ps, which is a PowerShell module that adds cmdlets for connecting to and calling the Safeguard API.